ISSN 2006-1781 …published since 2008

 14. Question: Is there a page charge for the journal?
 If yes, how much is it?

 Response: Yes.
-Being an open access medium, authors of accepted papers are required to pay a flat Article Processing Charge (APC) of US$100.00 (One Hundred Dollars only) OR NGN 25,000.00 (Twenty Five Thousand Naira only) OR equivalent in South African Rand (restricted option) per paper, to defray processing expenses.
+Being an open access medium, authors of accepted papers are required to pay a flat Article Processing Charge (APC) of US$100.00 (One Hundred Dollars only) OR NGN 25,000.00 (Twenty Five Thousand Naira only) OR equivalent in South African Rand (restricted option) per paper.
+This fee is meant to defray part of the administrative and technical cost incurred in producing the journal.
 No other payment is required.

 15. Question: Is it possible for me to submit highlights of my degree project/thesis/dissertation as a technical note?